DiCarloLab-Delft/PycQED_py3/README.md

 ### The init folder
-Contains script that are to be used when seting up an experiment.
+Contains script that are to be used when setting up an experiment.
 Used to store configuration info and create instruments.

 ###The instruments folder